 Other Types of Contactless Mobile Payments

 Samsung Pay works on newer versions of Samsung Galaxy devices.
 Samsung Pay also works on NFC contactless readers.
-As opposed to Android Pay and Apple Pay, to trigger an NFC contactless payment with Samsung Pay, you swipe up from the home screen.
+As opposed to Google Pay and Apple Pay, to trigger an NFC contactless payment with Samsung Pay, you swipe up from the home screen.
 At this point, you can’t use Samsung Pay to make online payments within apps.

 Magnetic stripe data (MSD) cards vs. contactless EMV